SilentCatD/accessible_range_slider/README.md

 The root of the problem lies in the makeshift implementation of accessibility, currently using LeafRenderObjectWidget and creating a custom semantic boundary to support screen readers.

-This poses a challenge since the slider cannot properly receive focus because there are no child widgets to receive focus.
+This poses a challenge since the slider's thumbs cannot properly receive focus because there are no child widgets to receive focus.

 To address this limitation, this package rewrites the internal implementation of RangeSlider to use